+You can choose ripe mango as per your choice.
 Here I have taken Ripe Alphonso Mango as it is very less fiber.
-You may as well use Kesar mango pulp, but it is a bit of fibrous it might change your taste and color of amrakhand.
-You can choose ripe mango as per your choice.
+You may also use Kesar mango pulp, but it is a bit fibrous; it might change your taste and color of amrakhand.

-For any shrikhand know one thumb rule use always use fresh homemade curd or yogurt.
+For any shrikhand, know one thumb rule, always use fresh homemade curd or yogurt.

-Hung the curd overnight in muslin cloth hang it in a hook in the kitchen somewhere, as the whey is a rich nutrient and you can use the same for making Piyush a Marathi sweet drink which made from the whey of hung curd.
+Hung the curd overnight in the muslin cloth and hang it on a hook in the kitchen somewhere, as the whey is a rich nutrient, and you can use the same for making Piyush, a Marathi sweet drink from the whey of hung curd.

-For best result hung the curd for 12 to 14 hours as it leaves all the whey water and makes it bit thicker consistency.
+For the best result, hang the curd for 12 to 14 hours as it leaves all the whey water and makes it a bit thicker consistency.

-- You can take 3 to 4 Alphonso mangoes peel it off and chop cubes.
+- You can take 3 to 4 Alphonso mangoes, peel them off and chop cubes.
 It will be nearly two to two and a half cups of alphonso mango cubes.

 - As an alternate, you can use our Alphonso Mango pulp if it is offseason.

-- Two to three tablespoons of malai (fresh cream) those who are more health-conscious can avoid if required.
+- More health-conscious people have two to three tablespoons of malai (fresh cream) and can avoid it if required.

-- Hung Yogurt or Hung curd called as Chakka in Marathi nearly two to three cups (means almost 500 grams)
+- Hung Yogurt or Hung curd, called Chakka in Marathi nearly two to three cups (means almost 500 grams)

 - Grounded cardamom powder half teaspoon